Module 3 Overview

 Coach support: Using the 100-Day Plan as a filter.
 If an action doesn’t move the needle on the SMURF Goal, it gets parked.

-Challenge Strategist support: Invite the team to a Forum where other leaders are present to update the wide ecosystem on progress and hurdles.
-This is also an opportunity to make the team shine and get recognition.
+Challenge Strategist support: If appropriate, invite the Team to a Forum where other leaders are present to update the wide ecosystem on progress and hurdles.
+This is also an opportunity to make the Team shine and get recognition.

 Your Action Checklist